nothingstopsme/K-D-B-tree/README.md

 2. The distance (squared) is defined as the Euclidean distance in that multi-dimensional space

 ## Features
-1. Insertion/Deletion with self-balancing
+1. Insertion/Deletion with self-balancing.
-2. Searching for $k$ nearest neighbours, with $k \ge 1, k \in N$
+2. Searching for $k$ nearest neighbours, with $k \ge 1, k \in N$.
-3. Searching for near neighbours within a given radius (squared)
+3. Searching for near neighbours within a given radius (squared).
+4. Searching for all the points inside a given region (defined as a hyperrectangle in the search space), including those right on the region boundaries.

 ## Notes
 1. While one of the advantages of the likes of B-tree is the potential of better memory management via page utilisation, this implementation is not optimised for that.